Collaborative virtual validation platform for ADAS/AD at KIT (ValKIT)

 Motivation

-Due to the increasing level of automation in vehicles, the complexity of the interaction between the vehicle and its surrounding systems is increasing towards a System of Systems (SoS).
-The validation of such systems, particularly their interactions, poses a significant challenge for the development of automated vehicles (AVs).
-To ensure safety of all traffic participants, an identification and analysis of critical driving scenarios at design time is of the utmost importance to ensure safety and acceptance of AVs.
-Virtual validation platforms are crucial in addressing this challenge, offering scalability, user-friendliness, and safety for individuals.
-They enable comprehensive simulation of a vehicle, encompassing its surroundings, including Vulnerable Road Users (VRUs), infrastructure, and other traffic participants.
-Integrating numerous components into the virtual platform is an intricate, cross-domain task, often beyond the capacity of a single researcher.
-To streamline this process, our goal is to establish a shared and collaborative virtual validation platform at KIT, utilizing existing and openly available components and enabling swarm testing as shown in.
-This project aims to establish the groundwork for a versatile validation platform, poised to serve as a cornerstone for numerous strategic projects in the future, while also allowing for further expansion of its capabilities.
+Due to the increasing degree of automation of vehicles, the complexity of the interaction between the vehicle and the surrounding systems is increasing in the direction of a system of systems (SoS).
+The validation of such systems, especially their interactions, represents a major challenge for the development of automated vehicles (AVs).
+To ensure the safety of all road users, identifying and analyzing critical driving scenarios at design time is of utmost importance to ensure the safety and acceptance of AVs.
+Virtual validation platforms are critical in addressing this challenge, providing scalability, ease of use and safety for individuals.
+They enable a comprehensive simulation of a vehicle, taking into account its environment, including vulnerable road users, infrastructure and other road users.
+The integration of numerous components into the virtual platform is a complicated, cross-functional task that often exceeds the capacity of a single researcher.
+To streamline this process, our goal is to establish a common and collaborative virtual validation platform at KIT that utilizes existing and openly available components and enables swarm testing, as shown in .
+This project aims to lay the foundation for a versatile validation platform that can serve as a cornerstone for numerous strategic projects in the future, but also offers the opportunity to further expand its capabilities.

 Objectives:

-- Development of a versatile and virtual platform for the development and validation of mobility systems (e.g. AVs) as well as for the creation of load collectives and user scenarios.
-The platform should be open, modular and will be available for all members of the center.
+- To develop a versatile and virtual platform for the development and validation of mobility systems (e.g. AVs) as well as for the creation of load spectra and user scenarios.
+The platform should be open, modular and available to all members of the center.

-- Enabling swarm testing and fostering collaborative work in the virtual environment.
+- Enabling swarm tests and promoting collaborative work in the virtual environment.

-- Showcasing the shared and collaborative virtual platforms potential through two key use cases that leverage swarm testing:
+- Illustrate the potential of shared and collaborative virtual platforms through two key use cases that utilize swarm testing:

-- Gathering and analyzing conflict scenarios.
-A state is considered as a conflict if an agent, albeit human or autonomous, cannot choose an action (e.g. turning at an intersection, accelerating, braking…) without violating existing rules.
+- Collecting and analyzing conflict scenarios.
+A state is considered a conflict when an agent, whether human or autonomous, cannot choose an action (e.g. turning at an intersection, accelerating, braking...) without violating existing rules.

-- Creating critical conflict scenarios through a gamification approach in the shared environment, and subsequently resolving them automatedly or via teleoperation in AR/VR/MR
+- Creation of critical conflict scenarios through a gamification approach in the shared environment and subsequent automated solution or teleoperation in AR/VR/MR